mbotsch/FastProjectiveSkinning/README.md

 ### Windows

-On windows systems, the easiest way to run the code is using the *x64 Native Tools Command Promt* of your Visual Studio version.
+On windows systems, the easiest way to run the code from the command line is using the *x64 Native Tools Command Promt* of your Visual Studio version.
 In th command promt, navigate into the FastProjectiveSkinning folder and build via

     $ mkdir build
     $ cd build
     $ cmake -G "NMake Makefiles" -DCMAKE_BUILD_TYPE=RELEASE ..
     $ nmake

+If you are a fan of VSCODE, the project is now also compilable and runnable with the extensions for C++ and CMAKE.

 ## Running